syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/pointers.md

 <b>Types of marker shapes</b>

-By default, the marker shape for the pointer is "**InvertedTriangle**".
+By default, the marker shape for the pointer is **InvertedTriangle**.
 To change the shape of the pointer, use the [`markerType`](../api/linear-gauge/pointerModel/#markertype) property in [`e-pointer`](../api/linear-gauge/pointerModel/).
 The following marker types are available in Linear Gauge.

 * Circle
 * Rectangle